villalbadan/villalbadan/README.md

 <h1 align="center">Hi ✨</h1>
 </div>

-🌱 I love software developmen, solving all kinds of problems and reading for FUN!. <br>
+🌱 I love software development and solving all kinds of problems.
+If i want to relax you'll find me reading in my free time.<br>
 📝 I’m currently a student at University of Buenos Aires, majoring in Computer Science Engineering. <br>
 📫 Contact Me: